Single sign-on (SSO) via Microsoft lets you sign up and/or log in with your Microsoft 365 / Azure account to save you time and provide peace of mind.

 This is a requirement even if you enforce SSO in your Workspace, as the user may create, or be invited to, other Workspaces that do not enforce Microsoft SSO.
 Once the user completes the sign-in, their ClickUp account will be linked with their user account from your IDP.

-How to check who in your Workspace is using SSO
+Check who in your Workspace is using SSO

 Admins can easily see who all on their Workspace has linked their Microsoft account to ClickUp.